pointvibe/privacy-policy/README.md

 The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
 If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at info@pointvibe.app and they will respond in a reasonable time.

 **Account Deletion**

-To request account deletion, email us at info@poiintvibe.app                                                                                                         We will delete your account and associated data within 30 days.
+To request account deletion, email us at info@poiintvibe.app.
+We will delete your account and associated data within 30 days.

 **Children**